-Thank you for taking the time to visit our site.
-We are glad you did and look forward to worshipping with you!
+Thank you for taking the time to visit us.
+We are glad you did, and look forward to worshipping with you!

 We see our church, One Church as a Spirit-Filled, God Led, Christ Centered church of Who-so-evers, impacting Midlothian, surrounding areas and abroad through Worship, Family, Community and sound Biblical Teaching.

 We fulfill our mission through the following foundational principles:

 iWorship - One Church is passionate about obedience to the Holy Spirit and seeks to exemplify our love for God through our lives.
 (John 4:21-24)